 There are several ways to get involved and support Roswell Park Comprehensive Cancer Center.
-Whether you’re riding your bike across Buffalo or the entire state, shaving your head or creating your own fundraiser, every dollar raised takes us one step closer to ending cancer.
+Whether you’re riding your bike across the state, shaving your head or creating your own fundraiser, every dollar raised takes us one step closer to ending cancer.

-But you’re probably wondering, what is the difference between creating a Facebook fundraiser directly through Facebook and integrating your personal fundraising page to your Facebook.
-There’s actually a pretty big difference in the transactions and processes, depending on the steps you take to fundraise on Facebook.
+But you’re probably wondering: What is the difference between creating a Facebook fundraiser directly through Facebook and integrating your personal fundraising page to your Facebook?
+Here’s a look at how they differ.

 What is an integrated Facebook fundraiser?